timo3abi/cs-coursework-project-rgb/README.md

-# Project_RGBX
+# Project RGB

-Developed with Unreal Engine 4
+Developed by Timothy Abiade with Unreal Engine